trailblazer/trailblazer/README.md

 The bare bones operation without any Trailblazery is implemented in (the `trailblazer-operation` gem)[https://github.com/trailblazer/trailblazer-operation] and can be used without our stack.

 Operations don't know about HTTP or the environment.
 You could use an operation in Rails, Hanami, or Roda, it wouldn't know.
-This makes them an ideal replacement for test factories.

 An operation is not just a monolithic replacement for your business code.
-It's a simple orchestrator between the form object, models and your business code.
+It's a simple orchestrator between the form objects, models, your business code and all other layers needed to get the job done.

 ```ruby
 class Comment::Create < Trailblazer::Operation